bottlesdevs/documentation/getting-started/installation.md

 chmod +x Bottles-*-x86_64.AppImage
 ```

-Move the file to a safe path where there is no risk of deleting them and double click on it, or launch via the terminal by typing:
+Move the file to a safe path where there is no risk of deleting them and double click on it for most file managers, or launch via the terminal by typing:

 ```bash
 ./Bottles-*-x86_64.AppImage